 Before I close this article I wanted to take a moment here and let you know that when dehumidifying in your basement it is best to use a drainage hose that leads to your air conditioner’s drain grate.
 This will allow you to run the dehumidifier constantly and not have to worry about emptying the water container every few days.
 If your basement doesn’t have a drainage area then you are most likely out of luck as the hose needed are gravity fed.
 Also, note that the room you are looking to dehumidify doesn’t have to be completely open.
 In other words, if your basement is finished and you have two to three bedrooms down there then I would place it in the largest room out of the three.
 The other rooms will have a lessened effect, but they will still be dehumidified.

 Well ladies and gentlemen, this concludes our best dehumidifier for your basement article.
-If you would like more information on dehumidifiers please check out our dehumidifier section by clicking here.
-If you find that I’ve missed something or if you have additional questions please do not hesitate to reach out to me.
+If you would like more information on dehumidifiers please check out our dehumidifier section.
+If you find that I’ve missed something or if you have additional questions please do not hesitate to reach out to us.